-A CoC should regularly assess its local homeless assistance system and identify shortcomings and unmet needs.
-One way in which a CoC can improve itself is through long-term strategic planning.
-CoCs are encouraged to establish specific goals and then implement short-term action steps.
+A CoC should regularly assess its local homeless assistance system and identify gaps and unmet needs.
+CoCs can improve their communities through long-term strategic planning.
+CoCs are encouraged to establish specific goals and implement short-term action steps.
 Because of the complexity of existing homeless systems and the need to coordinate multiple funding sources and priorities, there are often multiple long-term strategic planning groups.
 It is imperative for CoCs to coordinate, as appropriate, with each of these existing strategic planning groups to meet local needs.